-Here, we study the ability of the \data{} model and other baselines including Chameleon, \llava{}-Med-v1, \llava{}-Med-v1.5, and HuatuoGPT-Vision to answer novel queries about the biomedical images in the PMC dataset.
+\paragraph{Biomedical Visual Chat.} We study the ability of the \data{} model and the baselines to answer novel queries about the biomedical images.
 We present the results in Figure \ref{fig:visual_chat_eval}.
-We observe that the overall LLM score of \data{} model is higher than the base Chameleon model and \llava-med-v1 by $34\%$ and $10.2\%$ percentage points.
+We observe that the overall LLM score of \data{} model is higher than the base Chameleon model and \llava{}-med-v1 by $34\%$ and $10.2\%$ percentage points.
 This indicates instruction-tuning enables strong visual chatting capability to the mixed-modal models.
-In addition, the \data{} model is quite competitive in comparison to the best-performing model, \llava-Med-v1.5, with a difference of $2.1\%$ percentage points.

-The fine-grained analysis indicates that the \llava-med-v1.5 gains most of the performance on the conversation split of the dataset, while HuatuoGPT-Vision is better on the description split of the dataset.
-Such improvements in visual chat performance for \llava-med-v1.5 and HuatuoGPT-Vision can be attributed to the quality of their language backbones, namely Mistral-v0.2-Instruct \cite{jiang2023mistral} and Qwen-2 \cite{yang2024qwen2}, respectively.
-These backbones enhance the models' ability to interpret human queries and generate high-quality textual outputs.We believe that future advancements in base mixed-modal models will further enhance performance on biomedical visual chatting using the \data{} dataset.
+In addition, the \data{} model is quite competitive in comparison to the best-performing model, \llava{}-Med-v1.5, with a difference of $2.1\%$ percentage points.
+We observe that \llava{}-Med-v1.5 excels in the conversation split, while HuatuoGPT-Vision performs better on the description split of the dataset.
+These improvements are likely to stem from their high-quality language backbones, Mistral-v0.2-Instruct and Qwen-2, which enhance query interpretation and text generation.
+Future advancements in mixed-modal models will further improve biomedical visual chat performance with the \data{}.